shaw-xy/ComputerVersion--Text-dection-code/README.md

-Cash Image Text Detection

-This repository contains Python code for detecting text in an image of cash.
+This is a text detection code

 Overview